microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

     ![Build is running to validate the PR](images/pr-overview.png)

-    > **Note**: If there was a merge conflict, VSTS would warn you on the overview page.
-If there is no warning to this effect, then Git will be able to auto-merge the PR into the target branch.
+    {% include note.html content= "If there was a merge conflict, VSTS would warn you on the overview page.
+If there is no warning to this effect, then Git will be able to auto-merge the PR into the target branch. <br/>

-    > **Note**: You configured the release to only trigger when successful builds off the master branch are available.
-Since this build is not building from the master branch, these changes will not yet be deployed.
+    You configured the release to only trigger when successful builds off the master branch are available.
+Since this build is not building from the master branch, these changes will not yet be deployed." %}

 1. Click on the Files tab to open the file compare.
 Note the changes.